redplusblue/playground/navbar/README.md

 Simple navbar with buttons.
-Code in ./dist
+Code in ./src, Final product in ./dist